 A sound system in your workout room is a must!
-Install speakers in the top corners of your spare room home gym, or opt for a bluetooth speaker for a more portable, affordable option.
+Install speakers in the top corners of your home gym, or opt for a bluetooth speaker for a more portable, affordable option.
 Hands-free devices like Amazon Echo and Google Home are also great options for changing playlists without having to get off the treadmill!

 Use a Chalkboard Wall for Focus